 There has been much research on the medieval Primers, collections of prayers for the laity.
 They are usually very liturgically based books and and always contain a good deal of psalmody.
 Often psalmody for use at the Little Hours – Terce, Sext and None – used to punctuate the day with prayer.

 Despite churches of the Reformation removing Little Hours from their official liturgies, and the Roman Catholic Church only mandating clergy to pray one Daytime Hour since the early seventies, there is a remarkable hunger for these Hours.
 They just won’t go away because they meet a need.

-As an example the unofficial Lutheran Office Book, The Daily Prayer of the Church, edited by Pastor Philip Pfatteicher (Lutheran University Press, 2005) includes forms for Terce, Sext and None, as well as a single Daytime Hour.
-For each section of the daily Office lectionary of the BCP 1979 it includes a short extract which could be used as the reading at these little Hours to extend the prayer into the day, an ingenious idea.
+As an example the unofficial Lutheran Office Book, The Daily Prayer of the Church, edited by Pastor Philip Pfatteicher (Lutheran University Press, 2005) includes forms for Terce, Sext and None, as well as an alternative single Daytime Hour.
+For each section of the Daily Office lectionary of the BCP 1979 it includes a short extract which could be used as the reading at these little Hours to extend the prayer into the day, an ingenious idea.
 It is an excellent book containing a rich resource of hymnody for the Office from the Lutheran tradition.